Welcome to Health Choice Generations’ Provider Portal!

 Certain benefits under the Health Choice Generations plan require a referral or prior authorization.
 PCPs are required to coordinate the member’s care by sending the member to a contracted Health Choice Generations specialist.
 If a member receives healthcare services from any physician, hospital or other healthcare provider without getting a referral or authorization in advance, the member may have to pay for these services.
 Please click on the “Find a Doctor” link for a complete listing of Health Choice Generations providers.

 The Health Choice Generations Summary of Benefits and Evidence of Coverage list the benefits which are covered by our plan.
-Section four in the Evidence of Coverage lists covered services that need prior authorization.
+Chapter four in the Evidence of Coverage lists covered services that need prior authorization.

 There are many services a member may obtain on their own, without prior approval from a provider or Health Choice Generations.